Updated April 22, 2026 with the latest data

 https://www150.statcan.gc.ca/t1/tbl1/en/tv.action?pid=3610043403

-Surprisingly, mining, quarrying, and oil and gas extraction has fallen down to the tenth largest item at 5.3% of total GDP.
-It would rank significantly higher than that in current dollars as opposed to 2017 chained dollars.
+Surprisingly, (Shockingly?) mining, quarrying, and oil and gas extraction has fallen down to the eleventh largest item at 5.3% of total GDP.
+The mining, quarrying and oil and gas extraction segment would rank higher in current dollars since oil prices were considerably higher in 2025 versus 2017.
+And, as illustrated below, energy (largely oil) is enormously important as Canada’s largest NET export by FAR.

 Review the rest of the chart to see the composition of the Canadian economy and the percent contribution of different segments.